 DISCLAIMER: While I am scientifically trained, I am not exactly a participant, nor am I quite an observer.
 To the point of view of the most of the research community, I am a small, petty bureaucrat.
-A simple obstacle to be overcome/ignored at best, an active impediment to THE PROGRESS OF ALL HUMANITY at worst.
+A simple obstacle to be overcome/ignored at best or, and this is a quote, “an active impediment to THE PROGRESS OF ALL HUMANITY” at worst.
 On rare beautiful occasions, I’ve been a collaborator to help make their experiment the best that it can be.
 This may have colored my worldview a titch.

 Worse comes to worse, it makes fun internet research for future people looking for how many times the radio was invented and by whom.

 But it takes a very special kind of person to stand up to their adviser and grand-adviser.
 To, in fact, stand up to the entire world and say “I am right, you are all wrong, and I am going to prove it.”
 And then argue for enough money, space, time and support to prove it and change What We Know.
 To build an entirely new field of study!